asdacdsfca/dsc180_b08/README.md

 ## Dependencies

 All required dependencies are provided in cells throughout the notebook.
 You may install these as you run through the notebook.
+We have also included a ```requrements.txt``` for convenience

 (Note that some are custom Python Libraries and therefore are not in ```requrements.txt```)